 Here are the carer’s benefits that you could be entitled to and how you can get them:

 This is the main state benefit for carers and currently pays £69.70 per week.
-Generally speaking, you’re eligible for a carer’s allowance when caring for someone longer than 35 hours a week.
+Generally speaking, you’re eligible for carer’s allowance when caring for someone longer than 35 hours a week.
 Similarly, there's also Carer's Allowance Supplement for those in Scotland.

 This is a National Insurance credit that contributes to your National Insurance record and makes sure you don’t lose out on certain social security benefits.